Protect Yourself and Loved Ones by Addressing Roadway Risks

 11. Watch for all road users: Bicyclists, motorcyclists, pedestrians and other road users may be more common this holiday weekend.
 Respect all road users and give everyone around you space to be safe.

-Review supplemental information about the Independence Day holiday fatality estimates and additional motor vehicle data and research at injuryfacts.nsc.org.
+Review supplemental information about the preliminary estimates and additional motor vehicle data and research at injuryfacts.nsc.org.

 Addressing what causes crashes, as well as the roles vehicles, drivers, road systems and technology play in creating safer roads, is how we will eliminate preventable roadway deaths.
 The following NSC resources and programs can help drivers, employers and all road users stay safe with trainings, free materials and offerings designed to reduce common roadway risks.